tasmota/docs/faq/FAQ.md

 - If esptool.py stops at "Uploading stub...", use --no-stub

 - If the flash fails or the device does not operate as expected, try using the default ESP82xx boot ROM baud rate - `74880`.
 This is the baud rate the ESP82xx is set to by default when it boots into programming mode.
-This baud rate is a selection option in [NodeMCU PyFlasher](Flashing#nodemcu-pyflasher).
+This baud rate is a selection option in [Tasmota PyFlasher](Flashing#nodemcu-pyflasher).
 It can be specified as a command line option in [esptool.py](Flashing#esptoolpy) (`-b`) and [esptool.exe](Flashing#esptool-executable) (`-cb`).

   You may also want to select a serial monitor/terminal capable of setting this "unusual" baud rate.
 In Termite, type this value (`74880`) in the baud rate selection text box when configuring the port.
 Having the option to specify this unusual baud rate will allow you to view the [ESP8266 boot ROM log](https://github.com/espressif/esptool/wiki/ESP8266-Boot-ROM-Log) while the device is booting.